Skip to content

 GET/PUT/settings/sources.jsonReads or persists registered Knowledge Sources.

-POST/mcpExposes bridge tools such as llmwiki_agent_run for MCP bridge clients.
+POST/mcpExposes lifecycle methods, llmwiki_agent_run, and read-only source tools for MCP bridge clients.

 When LLMWIKI_AGENT_BRIDGE_BEARER_TOKEN is configured, every bridge HTTP request must include Authorization: Bearer <token>.
 Browser requests are also checked against the configured CORS origin policy before endpoint handling.